NaoiseGaffney/BookRepository/README.md

 Having good logs can be very useful, not only when debugging but also to provide insight for application issues/performance.
 It's a vital part of root-cause-analysis to ascertain what has gone wrong, when, and how, as well as understand who or what has been impacted by the event.

-Reading the log file is far easier than reading a scrolling console, in addition a log saves events over time which makes it easy to pinpoint reoccuring events that may indicate an undocumented feature (bug) or an attempt to break something.
+Reading the log file is far easier than reading a scrolling console, in addition a log saves events over time which makes it easy to pinpoint reoccurring events that may indicate an undocumented feature (bug) or an attempt to break something.

 The next release of the Book Repository will have log analysis as a part of the Admin Dashboard.